This post may contain affiliate links. Read my full disclosure policy here.

 Ten Thousand Villages is probably the most well-established fair trade organization there is, and one of the many benefits about buying from them is their far-reaching impact on communities all over the world.
 Handmade in India, this Open Mind Necklace features a cream enamel triangle on a gold-colored brass chain.

 10. Peanut Butter

 It might seem a little silly to give such a mundane gift like peanut butter, but this is one gift that almost everybody can use.
 Plus, who doesn’t love peanut butter?
-I, for one, am a total addict! 🙂 For every jar of Good Spread peanut butter you buy, a malnourished child will get the treatment and the nutrition they so desperately need.
+I, for one, am a total addict! 🙂 Every jar of Peanut Butter & Co peanut butter you buy helps support food banks in needy areas all over the USA.

 11. Gourmet Dessert Gum

 If you buy a pack of gourmet gum from Project 7, you’ll have more than enough stocking stuffers to go around.
 While enjoying these deliciously unique flavors, you can envision all the good your chewing is doing.
 Project 7 gives back to 7 main areas of need, including education, clean water, feeding the hungry, and much more.

 These elegant coasters were hand woven using grass and raffia by women in rural Uganda.
 And teal is all the rage right now!